apollographql/apollo-client/docs/source/how-it-works.md

 ---
 title: How it works
 order: 120
-description: An explanation of Apollo Client internals and query lifecycle
+description: An explanation of Apollo Client internals and the query lifecycle
 ---

-For now, we just have a few diagrams, with the goal of adding descriptive text with links to the actual source code.

-The current diagrams are aspirational - the code doesn't always reflect this structure exactly, but it should after a bit more work.

 <h2 id="overview">Overview</h2>